pawelkowalak/gmlog/README.md

 	images = glutil.NewImages(glctx)
 	eng = glsprite.Engine(images)
-	log = gmlog.New(images, 5)) // Pass your images to logger along with lines limit. log.Printf("Initialised app") // Now you can print to your logs.
+	log = gmlog.New(images, 5)) // Pass your images to logger along with lines limit. log.Print("Initialised app") // Now you can print to your logs.
 }

 func onStop() {